Robert Taft Sr.: Mendon

 Taft and his family likely moved to Mendon by the spring of 1680 with other settlers.
 The 40 acres of land that they purchased was on two sides of a road.
 Since Taft and Sarah (Savill in the deed) both paid for the land, they each had 20 acres, which was documented in a deed made on July 29, 1680.
 Sarah owned the parcel called Pondfield.
 On the other side of the road was a fort that had been built before the war.
 Called Fortfield, this was where Taft established a homestead for his family.
 (Note: According to Alphonso Taft's biography, Taft settled near East Hartford Avenue, in present-day Uxbridge.)
 Taft later purchased land surrounding the Taft Pond, also called Mendon Pond.
 The property was in Mendham, the old English spelling of Mendon, in what is now Uxbridge.

 The previous landowner, Colonel William Crowne, reportedly left the area during King Philip's War, and did not return.
 Taft was elected to the board of selectman in February and April 1680.
 He was integral in the construction of a church and a house for the minister.

 Taft served the community in a number of offices and as committee members.
 He was considered a "man of wealth and standing".
 Some of his neighbors disagreed with his trading with Native Americans, and lodged a complaint with the General Court on May 27, 1682.

+Touching Robert Taffe, the person complayned of for irregular trading with the Indeans, that matter is wholly left to the County Court of Suffolk to doe therein as they shall judge meet unto whom the peticoners may apply themselves for releife.

 Taft and three of his sons built the first bridge over the Great River, now called Blackstone River, in 1709.
 Taft's son Joseph planned with other members of the town to build a road west of the Great River beginning in 1727.
 The road crossed over Benjamin Taft's land and 16 acres of Taft's land.
 According to town meeting notes, Taft's heirs were to build the bridge over the river and maintain it over seven years.
 The arrangement called for the Tafts to be paid 60 pounds upon successful completion of the bridge.
 In 1729, they built another bridge.

 Taft died on February 8, 1725.
 Sarah died in November 1725.